Wandie23/portfolio-creation/README.md

 ###  Evidence:
 - Developed a professional CV highlighting academic background, networking knowledge, and technical skills.
-- View my CV: [Link to CV in repo or embedded image]

 ### STAR Reflection:
 - **Situation:** I was required to submit a CV as part of the training.